Norton email scams: Answers to Your Frequently Asked Questions (FAQs)

 How else do scammers impersonate Norton?

 You might receive phony scam emails, text messages, and phone calls.
-Scammers may seek to steal your personal information or money through some form of payment.
+Scammers may seek to steal your sensitive personal information or money through some form of payment.
 Whether you are a Norton customer or not, it is smart to learn about phishing emails and texts.

 What is Norton doing about scams using the Norton brand?